-Bash scripts are very easy way to get things automated, and there are plenty of features to interact with the user.
+Bash scripts are very easy way to get things automated, and there are plenty of features to interact with the users.
 Apart from interacting you can also convey the information using colors.
-Just like this
+Just like this.

 echo -e "\033[31m Hello World"